kasir-barati/graphql-js-ts/docs/execution-from-inside.md

 }
 ```

-Note that we do not need to define trivial resolvers like `getTodoName` which does something like this:
+<a href="trivialResolvers">#</a> Note that we do not need to define trivial resolvers like `getTodoName` which does something like this:

 ```ts
 function getTodoName(obj: GraphqlTodo, args, context, info) {